OCHA-DAP/hdx-scraper-template/README.md

 ### Usage
 python run.py

-You will need to have a file called .hdxkey in your home directory containing only your HDX key for the script to run.
-The script was created to automatically register datasets on the [Humanitarian Data Exchange](http://data.humdata.org/) project.
+For the script to run, you will need to either pass in your HDX API key as a parameter or have a file called .hdx_configuration.yml in your home directory containing your HDX key eg.

+    hdx_key: "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
+    hdx_read_only: false
+    hdx_site: prod

+ You will also need to pass in your user agent as a parameter or pass a parameter *user_agent_config_yaml* specifying where your user agent file is located.
+It should be of the form:

+    user_agent: MY_USER_AGENT

+ If you have many user agents, you can create a file of this form, put its location in *user_agent_config_yaml* and specify the lookup in *user_agent_lookup*:

+    myscraper:
+        user_agent: MY_USER_AGENT
+    myscraper2:
+        user_agent: MY_USER_AGENT2

+ Note for HDX scrapers: there is a universal .useragents.yml file you should use.